InFerActive: Interactive Tree-Based Exploration of LLM Sampling for Safety Evaluation: User Study Details

+\paragraph{Task efficiency.} Participants completed Task 1 faster with InFerActive, with a marginally significant difference in completion time ($p = 0.07$), and at a higher completion rate than the baseline (11/12 vs. 7/12).
+Accuracy analysis also showed that InFerActive supported more precise response evaluation ($p < 0.05$).
+For Task 2, participants discovered significantly more edge cases with InFerActive ($p < 0.05$), and self-reported assessments showed significant preferences for both prompt evaluation and edge-case exploration.

+\paragraph{Usability and ease.} Participants reported lower cognitive load and higher ease of use with InFerActive (both $p < 0.05$).
+Tree understanding was high in both systems and not significantly different, suggesting that the baseline preserved the core tree paradigm, while InFerActive reduced cognitive burden by better aligning text and computational tokens and improving navigation.

-All users reported that they would likely use the system for actual evaluation tasks.
-Every participant indicated that \system was more suitable for the tasks compared to the baseline (p < 0.05).
-They felt the system was more applicable to real-world work scenarios than the baseline (p < 0.05).
-Additionally, participants reported that the system made probability space exploration easier (p < 0.05).
-Participants suggested potential real-world applications, including model performance evaluation, fine-tuning assessment, human annotation, and verification of safety responses.
+\paragraph{Feasibility.} All participants reported that they would likely use the system for actual evaluation tasks.
+Participants considered InFerActive more suitable for the tasks and more applicable to real-world evaluation than the baseline (both $p < 0.05$).
+They also reported that the system made probability-space exploration easier and suggested applications including model performance evaluation, fine-tuning assessment, human annotation, and verification of safety responses.